ruby/www.ruby-lang.org/en/installation/index.md

 ### Homebrew (OS X)
 {: #homebrew}

-Ruby 2.0.0 is included in OS X Mavericks.
+On OS X Mavericks Ruby 2.0 is included.
-And OS X Mountain Lion, Lion, and Leopard ships with 1.8.7.
+OS X Mountain Lion, Lion, and Leopard ship with 1.8.7.

-2.0 and 1.8 is older version, so there are a number of options for installing the latest version of Ruby.
+Ruby 2.0 and 1.8 are older versions, so there are a number of options for installing the latest version of Ruby.

 Most OS X users in the Ruby community use the third party tools to install Ruby.
 But there are some package managers supporting Ruby.

 Many people on OS X use [homebrew][homebrew] as a package manager.
-It's really easy to get Ruby:
+It is really easy to get Ruby:

 {% highlight sh %}
 $ brew install ruby